andjadenic/BayesianRegression/README.md

 * `Matplotlib` for visualizations

 ### Supplementary PDF
-For more detail read [this PDF file](https://github.com/andjadenic/BayesianRegression/blob/main/Bayesian_Inference_in_Linear_Regression.pdf).
+For more details read [this PDF file](https://github.com/andjadenic/BayesianRegression/blob/main/Bayesian_Inference_in_Linear_Regression.pdf).